 Exercise minds and bodies while discovering the wonders of urban nature in Toronto’s crowning jewel, High Park!
 Using a topographic map, a compass and a bag of simple tools, students will follow an orienteering course through woodland, wetland and oak savannah habitats.
 Participants will gain valuable teamwork skills while completing group challenges that highlight the park’s diverse natural systems.

 * Please ensure that students are prepared and dressed for outdoor programming.

-High Park Through the Seasons (Three Part Program): $21 per student Your class must attend one program in the fall, one in the winter and one in the spring to qualify for the discounted rate.
-A minimum charge of $315 (full payment for all seasons) applies for all High Park through the Seasons bookings.
+High Park Through the Seasons (Three Part Program): $7 per student, per visit A minimum charge of $105 (per visit) applies for all High Park through the Seasons bookings.
+Your class must attend one program in the fall, one in the winter and one in the spring to qualify for the discounted rate.

 Morning program: 9:30 – 11:30 am

 14 days written notice before the date of the scheduled program is required for cancellations.
 For cancellations that occur less than 14 days before the scheduled program date you will be charged 50% of the original program fee.
 For cancellations that occur less than 5 business days before the scheduled program date you will be charged 100% of the original program fee.
 For sponsored class cancellations that occur less than 14 days before the scheduled program date your class will forfeit sponsorship for the next school year.